—Tony Soprano, The Sopranos, recalling the death of a capo five years earlier

 The plot of Worlds Greatest Dad kicks off when the protagonist finds his Jerkass teenage son dead from auto-erotic asphyxiation and makes it look like a romantic suicide to avoid embarrassment.

 Randal: That's nothing compared to how my cousin Walter died.

 Randal: He broke his neck.

 Randal: He broke his neck trying to suck his own dick!

-- In A Song of Ice and Fire, Tyrion kills his father while the latter is on the privy.
-Making it worse, he killed him by shooting him in the bowels with an arrow.
-And no, Tywin Lannister did not shit gold.
+In A Song of Ice and Fire, Tyrion kills his father while the latter is on the privy.
+He even shits himself when he dies.
+Making it worse, Tyrion killed him by shooting him in the bowels with an arrow.
+The dead prostitute in his bed didn't help.

 "You know how hard it is to stop after just one peanut!"